jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/README.md

 VIF is used to asses each variable.
 MainHap and FUEL_FOR_COOK are one-hot encoded and the 1st is dropped.

-Pearson correlation:
+Pearson correlation: Using same df from above except 1st is not droped.

-Start AT output rsults
+Output results:Separate Bonferroni correction for each test type.